-Saturday PM Forecast: Pets, pipes, people, and plants, all things to think about before Monday
+WINTER WEATHER ALERTS issued ahead of incoming cold blast

 Latest Weather Blog

-It is now time to start making preparations for the bitter cold arriving this upcoming week.
-Do not forget the 4 p's.
-(Pets, pipes, people, and plants)

-Tonight & Tomorrow: Some clouds will move through in the overnight hours.
-They will move out by daybreak, but they will limit how chilly the morning low is.
-Still, lows in the mid 30's are expected.
-Tomorrow will feature mostly sunny skies and a high temperature around 62.
-It will be the best day to wrap the pipes before the artic air starts to move in on Monday.
+Today & Tonight: Today will feature mostly sunny skies and a high temperature in the lower 60's.
+It will be a great day to make sure you are prepared for the cold.
+Don't forget the four p's (plants, pipes, people, and pets).
+Tonight, we will bottom out around 40 degrees with increasing cloud cover.

-Up Next: An Artic blast will start to invade on Monday.
-Some showers will be possible during the day on Monday.
-There is a possibility that some of the artic air will overlap with some of rainfall after dark.
+Up Next: The artic air will arrive on Monday.
+Temperatures are expected to barley reach 50 degrees, then dip down drastically in the evening.
+Some isolated showers will be possible during the day.
+Some of the artic air could overlap with the precipitation after dark.
 This could create a brief period of some freezing rain and sleet.
-The best chances of this happening is north and northwest of Baton Rouge.
-Any ice accumulations looks to be very small, but still enough to cause some minor impacts.
-Light icing will be possible Tuesday morning, especially on elevated surfaces.
-As of right now, widespread icing is not anticipated.
+Any accumulations look to be small around the capital area, but those accumulations could get higher north and northwest of Baton Rouge.
+Although accumulations look to be very small, this could still cause some minor impacts.
+Light icing will be possible on elevated surfaces, vehicles, and sidewalks.
+Widespread icing is not anticipated.
+This could still be enough to impact the Tuesday morning commute.
 Tuesday will be very cold with highs in the 30's and wind chills in the 20's.
 Wednesday morning will have a low in the teens and even colder wind chills.
 Thermometers will rebound into the 40s on Wednesday afternoon and continue to moderate from there, but stay below average for the remainder of the week.
 Some showers will be possible late Thursday into Friday.
 This will bring with it another big temperature drop by the weekend.

 Hard Freeze – Expect low temperatures below 25 degrees on both Tuesday and Wednesday morning.
 Exposed pipes that are not properly insulated could freeze or burst.
 Wrap them with foam, newspaper or cloth and lightly drip a faucet overnight.
 Sensitive vegetation will be killed if not covered or moved inside.